-The Jewish Military Museum is now at the Jewish Museum London.
-Over 5,000 objects from the Jewish Military Museum including the personal diaries, letters, medals, uniforms and souvenirs of Jewish soldiers fighting for Britain have arrived at the Jewish Museum London.
+The Jewish Military Museum’s collection includes the personal diaries, letters, medals, uniforms and souvenirs of Jewish soldiers fighting for Britain have been integrated into the Jewish Museum London’s work and displays.

 Key objects on display include: